Communication, Renegotiation and Coordination with Private Values: Model

 \paragraph{Strategies}

-A player's (ex-ante) strategy in the coordination game with communication is then a pair $\sigma=(\mu,\xi)$, where $\mu:U\to\Delta(M)$ is a (Lebesgue measurable) \emph{message function} that describes which (possibly random) message is sent for each possible realization of the agent's type, and $\xi:M\times M\rightarrow U$ is an \emph{action function} that describes the maximal type (cutoff type) that chooses $L$ as a function of the observed message profile; that is, when an agent who follows strategy $(\mu,\xi)$ observes a message profile $\left(m,m'\right)$ (message $m$ sent by the agent, and message $m'$ sent by the opponent), then the agent plays $L$ if her type $u$ is at most $\xi\left(m,m'\right)$ (i.e., if $u\le\xi(m,m')$), and she plays $R$ if $u>\xi(m,m')$.
-(The choice that the threshold type plays $L$ does not affect our analysis, given the assumption of $F$ being atomless.)
+A player's (ex-ante) strategy in the coordination game with communication is then a pair $\sigma=(\mu,\xi)$.
+The (Lebesgue measurable) \emph{message function} $\mu:U\to\Delta(M)$ describes which (possibly random) message is sent for each possible realization of the agent's type.
+The \emph{action function} $\xi:M\times M\rightarrow U$ describes the maximal type (cutoff type) that chooses $L$ as a function of the observed message profile.
+That is, when an agent who follows strategy $(\mu,\xi)$ observes a message profile $\left(m,m'\right)$ (message $m$ sent by the agent, and message $m'$ sent by the opponent), then the agent plays $L$ if her type $u$ is at most $\xi\left(m,m'\right)$ (i.e., if $u\le\xi(m,m')$), and she plays $R$ if $u>\xi(m,m')$.\footnote{In Appendix \ref{subsec:Any-Best-Reply-Strategy-is-cutoff} we show that the restriction to cut-off strategies is without loss of generality: any ``generalized'' strategy $\xi:M\times M\rightarrow U$ is dominated by a strategy with a ``threshold'' action function.} (The choice that the threshold type plays $L$ does not affect our analysis, given the assumption of $F$ being atomless.)
 Let $\Sigma$ be the set of all strategies in the game $\langle\Gamma,M\rangle$.

 Let $\mu_{u}\left(m\right)$ denote the probability, given message function $\mu$, that a player sends message $m$ if she is of type $u$.
 Let $\bar{\mu}\left(m\right)=\mathbb{E}_{u}\left[\mu_{u}\left(m\right)\right]$ be the mean probability that a player of a random type sends message $m$ (where the expectation is taken with respect to $F$).
-Let $\mbox{supp}\left(\bar{\mu}\right)=\left\{ m\in M\mid\bar{\mu}\left(m\right)>0\right\} $ denote the support of $\bar{\mu}$. {We say that message $m$ is in the support of $\sigma=\left(\mu,\xi\right)$, denoted by $m \in \mbox{supp}(\sigma)$, if $m\in\mbox{supp}\left(\bar{\mu}\right)$. }
+Let $\mbox{supp}\left(\bar{\mu}\right)=\left\{ m\in M\mid\bar{\mu}\left(m\right)>0\right\}$ denote the support of $\bar{\mu}$.
+We say that message $m$ is in the support of $\sigma=\left(\mu,\xi\right)$, denoted by $m \in \mbox{supp}(\sigma)$, if $m\in\mbox{supp}\left(\bar{\mu}\right)$.

 With a slight abuse of notation we write $\xi\left(m,m'\right)=L$ when all types (who send message $m$ with positive probability) play $L$ (i.e., when $\xi\left(m,m'\right)\geq\sup\left(u\in U|\mu_{u}\left(m\right)>0\right)$), and we write $\xi\left(m,m'\right)=R$ when all types play $R$ (i.e., when $\xi\left(m,m'\right)\leq\inf\left(u\in U|\mu_{u}\left(m\right)>0\right)$).